Recent Blog Articles

 4 ways to eat your way to lower cholesterol

-Many people can lower cholesterol levels simply by changing what they eat.
-For example, if you are a fan of cheeseburgers, eating less meat (and leaner cuts) and more vegetables, fruits, and whole grains can lower your total cholesterol by 25% or more.
-Cutting back on saturated fat (found in meat and dairy products) and trans fat (partially hydrogenated oils) can reduce cholesterol by 5% to 10%.
+Many people can lower their cholesterol levels simply by changing what they eat.
+For example, eating less meat (and leaner cuts) and more vegetables, fruits, and whole grains can potentially lower your total cholesterol by 25% or more.

-Here are four steps for using your diet to lower cholesterol.
+Here are four steps for lowering your cholesterol through diet.

 - Stick with unsaturated fats and avoid saturated and trans fats.
-Most vegetable fats (oils) are made up of unsaturated fats that are healthy for your heart.
+Most vegetable fats (oils) are made up of "healthy" unsaturated fats that are good for your heart.
 Foods that contain healthy fats include oily fish, nuts, seeds, and some vegetables.
-At the same time, limit your intake of foods high in saturated fat, which is found in many meat and dairy products, and stay away from trans fats.
-These include any foods made with partially hydrogenated vegetable oils.
+At the same time, try to limit your intake of foods high in saturated fat, such as many meat and dairy products.

 - Get more soluble fiber.
-Eat more soluble fiber, such as that found in oatmeal and fruits.
-This type of fiber can lower blood cholesterol levels when eaten as part of a healthy-fat diet.
+Eating more soluble fiber, such as that found in oatmeal and fruits, can lower blood cholesterol levels when eaten as part of a healthy-fat diet.

 - Include plant sterols and stanols in your diet.
-These naturally occurring plant compounds are similar in structure to cholesterol.
-When you eat them, they help limit the amount of cholesterol your body can absorb.
+These naturally occurring plant compounds are similar in structure to cholesterol, so when you eat them, they help limit the amount of cholesterol your body can absorb.
 Plant sterols and stanols are found in an increasing number of food products such as spreads, juices, and yogurts.

 - Find a diet that works for you.
 When a friend or relative tells you how much his or her cholesterol level dropped after trying a particular diet, you may be tempted to try it yourself.
 If you do, and after a few months you discover that you're not getting the same benefits, you may need to chalk it up to genetic and physiological differences.
 There is no one-size-fits-all diet for cholesterol control.
 You may need to try several approaches to find one that works for you.